nlposs/NLP-OSS/README.md

 Let's use the issue tracker to do the following:

  - confirm the people in the program committee
+ - track progress of the workshop website
- - catch suggestions/comments and grammar errors in the proposal
+ - catch suggestions/comments and grammar errors in the proposal (please create new issues, when appropriate)